kristx1611/BasicChatService/README.md

 Commands are given through the CMD.
 Protocol used is UDP.
 Simulates loss of messages and performs retransmission.
-Project lasted approx April - May 2021.
+The project lasted approx April - May 2021.